Hands Mill Dam Removal

 Phase 2: 100% Final Design

 The Town of Washington accepted proposals from consulting engineers who are experienced in dam removal design and licensed to practice in Vermont to complete final designs for removal of Hands Mill Dam in Washington, VT.
-Request for Proposals and Attachments are available below.
-Proposals were accepted through February 28, 2021:
+Proposals were accepted through February 28, 2021.